bgd-labs/aave-proposals-v3/src/20240220_AaveV3Ethereum_OrbitProgram/OrbitProgram.md

 | ezr3al                      | 0.3833         |
 | Total                       | 4.9273         |

+Note Michigan has rebranded as Arana as can be seen in the forum [here](https://governance.aave.com/t/arfc-orbit-program-renewal/16550/6).

 ## Specification

 - Create GHO streams for Orbit participants of 15,000 GHO for 90 days as detailed in the table above